 The Group Head Office is in Ayr and Ayrshire Housing has properties throughout Ayrshire.
-Ayrshire Housing is now one of Ayrshire's leading housing associations with a stock of over 1,600 houses thanks to an active acquisition and development programme predominantly but not exclusively in South Ayrshire.
+Ayrshire Housing is now one of Ayrshire's leading housing associations with a stock of almost 1,700 houses thanks to an active acquisition and development programme predominantly but not exclusively in South Ayrshire.